Tolulope05/Tolulope05/README.md

 <!---
 Tolulope05/Tolulope05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
-Hello, I'm Tolulope Fakunle.
-I'm a full stack engineer, I have serious passion for UI effects, animation and creating intuitive, dynamic users experience.
-If not solving problems or doing hard things, you can find me modeling new creations and learning new things.
 --->